see-for-yourself/bgdv-book/_posts/2024-11-14-chapter7_polar-plots-pyplot.md

 ## Exercises

 Ex.7.1.
 Create Figure 7.3.
 Modify the code in Chapter 5 to read in our data file with the Covid-19 monthly mean values (US_pointvals_monthly-mean.csv), and modify the code in this chapter to plot that data in polar coordinates.
-Also, use a sequential grayscale colormap 'Greys' instead of 'viridis' which does not look as good for this visualzation.
+Also, use a sequential grayscale colormap 'Greys' instead of 'viridis' which does not look as good for this visualization.

 Ex.7.2.
-From the CSSE Covid-19 dataset, select a country from the southern hemispherea and make a polar plot as in Figure 7.3.
+From the CSSE Covid-19 dataset, select a country from the southern hemisphere and make a polar plot as in Figure 7.3.
 Compare it to the plot of the US, which is country in the northern hemisphere with different months for the seasons.

 Ex.7.3.
 Make a polar plot with transformed values for Covid-19 cases, using square root function.
 Try using a natural logarithm transformation function (`log(x)`) and compare it to the plot in Figure 7.4 with the logarithm base 10 (`log10(x)`); which is more human-readable in terms of the grid lines and grid labels?